-The actuarial methods and assumptions used to set the actuarially determined contribution for fiscal year 2020 contribution rates are as follows:
+The actuarial methods and assumptions used to set the actuarially determined contribution for fiscal year 2021 contribution rates are as follows:

-Actuarial determined contribution for fiscal year June 30, 2020 Actuarial valuation date June 30, 2017

-Actuarial cost method Entry-Age Normal Cost Method Asset valuation method Actuarial value of assets

-Inflation 2.625%

-Salary increases Varies by entry age and services

-Payroll growth 3.00%

-Investment rate of return

-7.25%, net of pension plan investment and administration expenses, includes inflation.

-Retirement age

-7.25%, net of pension plan investment and administration expenses, includes inflation.

-The probabilities of retirement are based on the 2017 CalPERS Experience Study for the period 1997 to 2015.
+Actuarial determined contribution for fiscal year June 30, 2021 Actuarial valuation date June 30, 2018 Actuarial cost method Entry-Age Normal Cost Method Asset valuation method Actuarial value of assets Inflation 2.50% Salary increases Varies by entry age and services Payroll growth 2.75% Investment rate of return 7.00%, net of pension plan investment and administration expenses, includes inflation.
+Retirement age The probabilities of retirement are based on the 2017 CalPERS Experience Study for the period 1997 to 2015.
 Mortality The probabilities of mortality are based on the 2017 CalPERS Experience Study for the period 1997 to 2015.
 Pre-retirement and Postretirement mortality rates include 15 years of mortality improvement using the Society of Actuaries 90 percent scale MP 2016.

-^{}According to CalPERS funding requirement annual valuation report, CRA/LA-DLA's required contributions for 2020, 2019, 2018, 2017, and 2016 also included unfunded liability (UAL) payment of \$5,550,000, \$4,724,000, \$3,700,000, \$3,519,000 and \$3,583,000, respectively.
-The UAL payment is not included in the calculation of Contributions as a Percentage of Covered-Employee Payroll.

-^{}On December 21, 2016, the CalPERS Board of Administration lowered the discount rate from 7.50% to 7.00% using a three-year phase-in in beginning with the June 30, 2016 actuarial valuations.
-Therefore, the investment rate of return was lowered to 7.375% for this valuation.
-The investment rate of return will be lowered again to 7.25% next year and 7.00% the following year as adopted by the Board.
+\\\On December 21, 2016, the CalPERS Board of Administration lowered the discount rate from 7.50% to 7.00% using a three-year phase-in in beginning with the June 30, 2016 actuarial valuation.
+Therefore, the investment rate of return was lowered to 7.375% for the June 30, 2016 valuation.
+The investment rate of return was lowered again to 7.25% for the June 30, 2017 valuation and 7.00% for the June 30, 2018 valuation as adopted by the Board.

-^{}On December 19, 2017, the CalPERS Board of Administration adopted a new asset portfolio as part of its Asset Liability Management.
-The new asset mix supports a 7.00 percent discount rate.
+\\\\On December 19, 2017, the CalPERS Board of Administration adopted a new asset portfolio as part of its Asset Liability Management.
+The new asset mix supports a 7.00% discount rate.
 The reduction of the inflation assumption will be implemented in two steps in conjunction with the decreases in the discount rate.
-For June 30, 2017 valuation, an inflation rate of 2.625 percent will be used and a rate of 2.50 percent in the following valuation.
+For June 30, 2017 valuation, an inflation rate of 2.625% was used and a rate of 2.50% for the June 30, 2018 valuation.